cooolgamer/Custom-Homemenu-3DS/README.md

 ## Supported Versions:
 Only support EUR and USA on Old/New 3DS on < 11.14 (11.14 work)
 ## What changed?
 What is modified?
+# V2.1
+* Faster boot (don't work on USA for some reasons...
+Maybe because the code.bin from the 11.9 homemenu don't work)
+* Cursor shadow like old homemenu
+* and finaly, JPN compatibility!
 # V2
 * Changed cursors (inspired of old homemenu)
 * Better transparency, It's now readable